ryscet/old_pyseries/docs/index.rst

 Overwiev
 ^^^^^^^^
 pySeries is a package for statistical analysis of EEG data.
-Usefull for neuro- and cognitive-science academics looking for a quick start into EEG data analysis with python.
+Developed for neuro- and cognitive-science academics looking for a quick start into EEG data analysis with python.

 This package is an initial release.
 Testing in progress